Claud A. Hatcher: Creating RC Cola

 Created in 1886, Coca-Cola had grown immensely in popularity in the decades that followed, and the product was sold in great quantities at the Hatchers' grocery store.
 However, following a disagreement with the Columbus representative of the Coca-Cola Company over wholesale pricing, Hatcher stopped carrying the product in his store and began developing his own soft drink in a laboratory in the basement of the grocery store.
 In 1905, Hatcher introduced a ginger ale called Royal Crown Ginger Ale as an alternative to Coca-Cola.
 Shortly thereafter, Hatcher created Chero-Cola, a cherry cola designed to compete directly with Coca-Cola.
 Following a reformulation in 1934, Chero-Cola was renamed Royal Crown Cola, later shortened to just RC Cola.

 Along with these two products, Hatcher developed a line of several other flavored sodas under the Royal Crown moniker.
 In 1905, Hatcher formed Union Bottling Works, a company to bottle these products.
 The company was renamed to the Chero-Cola Company in 1912.
-In 1924, the company introduce the Nehi line of fruit-flavored sodas, and the company was shortly thereafter renamed after this popular line.
+In 1924, the company introduced the Nehi line of fruit-flavored sodas, and the company was shortly thereafter renamed after this popular line.